TJON-Star/Adejumo-SupplyChain-Risk-Dashboard/README.md

 - Optional: View the HTML export in `docs/` for a static snapshot.

- “This dashboard enables agricultural enterprises to proactively manage risk, strengthen resilience, and ensure continuity across supply chains.”
+ This dashboard enables agricultural enterprises to proactively manage risk, strengthen resilience, and ensure continuity across supply chains.